 With vendor finance, the buyer normally pays a small deposit to the seller and makes repayments to the seller over time.
 These repayments may or may not include interest, but the purchase price or the repayments are typically higher compared to a standard loan.

 Depending on the individual agreement, you will either have the option of paying the instalments until it is paid off in full or you will make the repayments until you’re in a position to qualify for a mainstream mortgage in which case you’ll pay off the balance in a lump-sum payment.

 Generally, most buyers are required to refinance with a bank to complete the purchase, which typically occurs 2-5 years after moving into the property.
 As it’s likely that you’ll need to refinance with a bank at some point, you need to ensure that you can meet the repayments, save enough for a deposit and maintain a good credit rating to qualify for a home loan.

 Should everything work according to plan, once you’ve made the last repayment, you assume ownership of the property.
 However, such agreements often end with buyers losing the funds they've put toward their home.

 Would vendor finance suit me?

-There are many situations in which vendor finance may be a viable option, including:
+There may be some situations in which vendor finance could be a viable option, including:

 - Lack of genuine savings: If you’re unable to complete a large deposit, such as 20% of the purchase price, which is a requirement of many lenders for a home loan, then vendor finance may provide you with the time and flexibility to get your finances in order before refinancing with a bank.